-Private Case ”Eco luxe” products are made sustainably of recycled materials, with the smallest possible carbon footprint.
+Private Case eco-luxe products are made sustainably of recycled materials, with the smallest possible carbon footprint.
 All products are made in Finland.
 The materials used including cardboard, paper and leather are carefully selected, certified recycled materials.
 The manufacturing process of the raw-materials strives to cause minimal environmental impact.
-By using Private Case ”Eco luxe” products, you do less harm to the environment without having to compromise functionality and style!
+By using Private Case products, you do less harm to the environment without having to compromise functionality and the Nordic lifestyle!

-Recycled leather is made from the leftovers from shoe and bag manufacturers.
+Regenerated leather is made from the leftovers from shoe and bag manufacturers.
 We only approve raw materials from suppliers approved by CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
-Recycled leather is made of 90% renewable natural materials and does not contain synthetic fibers.
+Regenerated leather is made of 90% renewable natural materials and does not contain synthetic fibers.
+The material is OEKO-TEX® certified.

-The material used in our “Eco luxe” products is recycled cardboard.
-Recycled cardboard is made of waste paper and dyed without harmful materials.
-The material has been granted the ”Blue Angel Eco-label”, the oldest international environmental label.
+Recycled cardboard is made 100% of waste paper.
+Energy and water consumption are minimized in the manufacturing process and the material is dyed without harmful substances.
+The material has been granted the “Blue Angel Eco-label”, the oldest international environmental label.